-The QAU will function as a temporary council until the formation of the national Quality Assurance and Accreditation Council, Bangladesh (QAACB), and would continue to function, for preparing the national qualifications framework and other quality assurance documents.
+The QAU will function as a temporary council until the formation of the national Quality Assurance and Accreditation Council of Bangladesh (QAACB), and would continue to function, for preparing the national qualifications framework and other quality assurance documents.
 QAACB will be formed under an Act and upon its establishment shall take over the quality assurance activities of QAU.
-The QAU shall remain as a unit within the UGC with revised roles and responsibilities and will function as a coordinating unit between the QAACB, UGC, IQACs and universities;
+The QAU shall remain as a unit within the UGC with revised roles and responsibilities and will function as a coordinating unit between the QAACB, UGC, and IQACs of the universities;